Taro-Hayashi/Cannonball-LL/BLE.md

 ![](img/IMG_1323.jpg)
 Combine the parts of runner I and place four parts of runner II.
 Pay attention to the orientation of the central component.
 ![](img/IMG_1935.jpg)
-(optional) If you have sensors on, do this.
+(optional) If a sensor is attached, the centre should be a combination of these two parts.
 ![](img/IMG_1328.jpg)
-(optional) The corner of the button stopper to be placed here interferes, so it is cut at a slight angle with nippers.
+(optional) If a sensor is attached, the corner of the button stopper to be placed here interferes, so use nippers to cut it slightly at an angle.
 ![](img/IMG_1440.jpg)
 Place mainboard #1 on top and fit a nut on one of the corner components of runner I.
 ![](img/IMG_1331.jpg)